Parent Mental Health

 Why am I repeating patterns I swore I wouldn’t?

 Therapy gives you space to explore those questions with curiosity, not judgment.
-Together, we’ll unpack the layers beneath the struggle — past relationships, inner narratives, traumatic experiences, identity shifts — and begin healing from the inside out.
+Together, we’ll unpack the layers beneath the burnout — past relationships, inner narratives, traumatic experiences, identity shifts — and begin healing from the inside out.

-My Approach to Postpartum Therapy
+My Approach to Parent Mental Health Therapy

 As a Licensed Clinical Social Worker with advanced training in maternal mental health, I use a trauma-informed, relational approach rooted in compassion and non-judgment.